bruceravel/demeter/documentation/Athena/import/preproc.rst

 :demeter:`athena` will remember the values of these parameters between data sets.
 However, the default is to turn off rebinning for each new data set.
-Therefor you must click to the rebinning tab for every data set you import, and click on the :quoted:`Perform rebinning` button.
+Therefor you must click to the rebinning tab for every data set you import, and click on the :quoted:`Perform rebinning` check button.
 When you import multiple data sets, though, rebinning will be performed on each one without intervention according to the normal rules of multiple data set import.

 Other pre-processing chores